sushma110396/kueue/benchmark/node-feasibility/README.md

 ## Key Findings

-- Increased runnable workload admission rate from 4–20% in the baseline scheduler to 100% across all benchmark scenarios.
+- Increased runnable workload admission rates from 4–20% with the baseline scheduler to 100% across all benchmark scenarios.
-- In the baseline scheduler, unschedulable workloads reserved 96% of the available ClusterQueue quota before runnable workloads could be admitted.
-The modified scheduler eliminated this wasted reservation, making the full quota available for runnable workloads.
+- Eliminated ClusterQueue quota consumption by infeasible workloads, ensuring quota remained available for runnable workloads.
-- Prevented futile Pod scheduling attempts for workloads that exceed the allocatable CPU or memory capacity of every node in the cluster, preventing FailedScheduling events by avoiding Pod creation.
+- Prevented creation of Pods for workloads that exceeded the allocatable CPU or memory capacity of every node, reducing unnecessary scheduling attempts and FailedScheduling events.

 ---